dotnet/core-setup/Documentation/design-docs/multilevel-sharedfx-lookup.md

 }
 ```

 If an entry also exists in the `framework` section, it is treated as the first element in the `frameworks` array.
-The `framework` section is no longer required but is supported for backwards compatibility.
+Thus the `framework` section is no longer required but is supported for backwards compatibility.

-The `applyPatches` and `rollForwardOnNoCandidateFx` can be specified individually for each framework.
-These per-framework settings override any corresponding values that may be present in the `runtimeOptions` section.
+The `applyPatches` and `rollForwardOnNoCandidateFx` continue to be supported globally in the `runtimeOptions` section, but can now also be specified individually for each framework.
+These per-framework settings override any corresponding values in the `runtimeOptions` section.

 By allowing more than one framework reference, we may encounter issues with multiple references to the same framework but with different versions or with different roll-forward settings.
 The rules to reconcile that include:
 - All existing roll-forward rules are applied to each reference to a framework individually, respecting each `version`, `applyPatches` and `rollForwardOnNoCandidateFx` value.
 - The *most restrictive* value of every `applyPatches` and `rollForwardOnNoCandidateFx` entry are used when resolving a given framework:
   - `applyPatches` `false` is more restrictive than `true`
-  - `rollForwardOnNoCandidateFx` `0` (no roll-forward on Major or Minor) is more restrictive than `1` (Minor only) or `2` (Major and Minor).
+  - `rollForwardOnNoCandidateFx` `0` (no roll-forward) is more restrictive than `1` (Patch and Minor) or `2` (Patch, Minor and Major).
   - `rollForwardOnNoCandidateFx` `1` is more restrictive than `2`.
   - Note that if there are no explicit values for `rollForwardOnNoCandidateFx`, then the environment variable `DOTNET_ROLL_FORWARD_ON_NO_CANDIDATE_FX` is used (there is no environment variable for `applyPatches`).
 If there is no environment or config settings, then the default values are used: `applyPatches=true`, and `rollForwardOnNoCandidateFx=1`.
 - The highest `version` value of a given framework is selected.